bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/selene_personal_journal.md

 on a large scale.

 Her friend Jenna remarks that she has been sick and from [Scott's diary](scott_personal_journal) we know that he is sick as well.
-Both are likely suffering from the VSPR-37 pandemic, something that Selene is later revealed to be immune from.
+We know that Scott contracted VSPR-37 from [Sof's journal](../lore/journal).
-The [Dreadit post](dreadit) refers to an immune child, which was later revealed to be Selene by [EVE](../characters/eve)'s messages in the official Bring Me The Horizon Discord.
+He bit Selene, but she turns out to be immune.
+The [Dreadit post](dreadit) refers to an immune child, which was first revealed to be Selene by [EVE](../characters/eve)'s messages in the official Bring Me The Horizon Discord.

 ***